Ammar-Raneez/Applied_AI_CW/README.md

-"Contains an NLP model that breaks down abstracts into subsections"
+Contains an NLP model that breaks down abstracts into subsections